Zillmere

 Educational attainment in Zillmere aligns closely with national averages, showing typical qualification patterns and performance metrics

-Zillmere's educational qualifications trail regional benchmarks; 27.1% of residents aged 15+ hold university degrees compared to the SA4 region's 33.8%.
-This gap indicates potential for educational development and skill enhancement.
-Bachelor degrees are most common at 18.6%, followed by postgraduate qualifications (5.8%) and graduate diplomas (2.7%).
+Educational qualifications in Zillmere trail regional benchmarks, with 27.1% of residents aged 15+ holding university degrees compared to the SA4 region's 33.8%.
+The gap indicates potential for educational development and skills enhancement.
+Bachelor degrees lead at 18.6%, followed by postgraduate qualifications (5.8%) and graduate diplomas (2.7%).
 Trade and technical skills are prominent, with 36.2% of residents aged 15+ holding vocational credentials – advanced diplomas (11.6%) and certificates (24.6%).

-Educational participation is high at 29.5%, including primary education (8.6%), tertiary education (6.4%), and secondary education (6.2%).
-Zillmere's four schools have a combined enrollment of 1,228 students and demonstrate typical Australian school conditions with balanced educational opportunities, having three primary and one secondary school serving distinct age groups.
+Educational participation is high, with 29.5% of residents currently enrolled in formal education, including 8.6% in primary, 6.4% in tertiary, and 6.2% pursuing secondary education.
+Zillmere's four schools have a combined enrollment reaching 1,228 students as of the latest data.
+The area demonstrates typical Australian school conditions (ICSEA: 988) with balanced educational opportunities.
+Education provision is balanced with three primary and one secondary school serving distinct age groups.

 Frequently Asked Questions - Education